CodeNameAshley/CodeNameAshley/README.md

 >
 >   -- Bob, Animal Crossing: New Horizons

-- 🌼 Bootcamp graduate from @ManchesterCodes.
-- 🌼 Software Engineer at SBG
-- 🌼 BSc Computing, IT & Software student.
-- 🌼 2024 Goals: Make a game!
-- 🌼 About Me: I love to draw and play video games.
+- 🌼 About Me: I write shitty code when they let me, originally a law school graduate but career switched to being a dev, currently finishing a computer science degree.

 <br />